-As many of you might have noticed I have a strong devotion to Our Lady, I already wrote down posts documenting her position in Anglican theology or about England as Mary’s dowry.
+As many of you might have noticed I have a strong devotion to Our Lady, I already wrote some articles documenting her position in Anglicanism, such as England as Mary’s dowry.
 This time I would like to go far back and write an article about the very basis of why Our Lady holds such a place of honour among all the saints.

 We know that the figure of Mary held a place of high importance from the very beginning of the Church; the Apostles commemorated Mary with the highest praises as the first Fathers of the Church stated.
 During the first centuries, testimonies of Marian cult are rather common, especially in the forms of art found in the Roman catacombs: from scenes of Jesus’ life, like the Epiphany or the Annunciation, to devotional representations such as the famous Virgin and Child in the catacombs of Saint Priscilla or a Virgin between the Apostles Peter and Paul in the catacombs of Saint Marcellinus.